Variables and Primitives in Java

 char ch = 'a';That’s how we declare a char variable.
 Note, char value goes between the single quotes.
 We know that every single char has a corresponding number value from the ASCII table.

 boolean.
 Boolean can hold only true or false.
-It used with conditional branching where a program should decide which path to take.
+It is used with conditional branching where a program should decide which path to take.

 boolean isWhite = true;That’s how we declare a boolean variable.